Japheth: In the Book of Genesis

 Noah's Drunkenness, painting by James Tissot (between 1896 and 1902), Jewish Museum (Manhattan, New York).
-The painting depicts Noah lying in his tent; Shem (in tyrian purple) and Japheth (in blue) are holding up the cloak with their back to Noah; Ham is standing to the side.
+The painting depicts Noah lying in his tent; Shem (in Tyrian purple) and Japheth (in blue) are holding up the cloak with their back to Noah; Ham is standing to the side.

 Japheth first appears in the Hebrew Bible as one of the three sons of Noah, saved from the Flood through the Ark.
-In the Book of Genesis, they are always in the order "Shem, Ham, and Japheth" when all three are listed.
+In the Book of Genesis, they are always in the order "Shem (שֵׁם), Ham (חָם), and Japheth" when all three are listed.
 Genesis 9:24 calls Ham the youngest, and Genesis 10:21 refers ambiguously to Shem as "brother of Japheth the elder", which could mean that either is the eldest.
 Most modern writers accept Shem–Ham–Japheth as reflecting their birth order, but this is not always the case: Moses and Rachel also appear at the head of such lists despite explicit descriptions of them as younger siblings.
-However, Japheth is considered to have been the eldest son of Noah in Rabbinic literature.
+However, Japheth is considered to have been the eldest son of Noah in the Rabbinic literature.

 Following the Flood, Japheth is featured in the story of Noah's drunkenness.
-Ham sees Noah drunk and naked in his tent and tells his brothers, who then cover their father with a cloak while avoiding the sight; when Noah awakes he curses Canaan, the son of Ham, and blesses Shem and Japheth: "Blessed be the Lord God of Shem and may Canaan be his slave; and may God enlarge Japheth and may he dwell in the tents of Shem, and may Canaan be his slave!"
-Chapter 10 of Genesis, the Table of Nations, describes how earth was populated by the sons of Noah following the Flood, beginning with the descendants of Japheth:
+Ham sees Noah drunk and naked in his tent and tells his brothers, who then cover their father with a cloak while avoiding the sight; when Noah wakes, he curses Canaan, the son of Ham, and blesses Shem and Japheth: